hsomesun/Portus-On-OracleLinux7/README.md

 *Note:* To successfully configure the Docker Registry to use the webhook to notify Portus, the full SSL chain including private key is required.

-## Step 2: Start the MariaDB Container
+## Step 2: Start the MySQL or MariaDB Container

-Use the following command to start a MariaDB container to store the Portus data:
+Use the following command to start a MySQL or MariaDB container to store the Portus data:

 ```
-docker run -d --restart=always --name mariadb \
+docker run -d --restart=always --name mysql \
  -e MYSQL_DATABASE=portus \
  -e MYSQL_USER=portus \
  -e MYSQL_PASSWORD=portus \
  -e MYSQL_RANDOM_ROOT_PASSWORD=yes \
- -v /var/lib/registry/mariadb:/var/lib/mysql \
+ -v /var/lib/registry/db:/var/lib/mysql \
- mariadb:latest
+ mysql:latest
 ```

-This will initialize the MariaDB database and generate a random root password.
+This will initialize a MySQL database and generate a random root password.
 You will need to check the output of `docker logs mariadb` to find the root password generated.
 It will also create a database for Portus and a user named `portus` with the password `portus`.
 For security purposes, it is strongly recommended that you change this command-line to use a different password and then change the `docker run` command that starts portus to use the same password.

+You could also use MariaDB by replacing the `--name` and image (`mariadb:latest`) names.

 ## Step 3: Start the Registry Container